GoogleCloudPlatform/fda-mystudies/documentation/architecture_overview.md

 ## Introduction

+FDA MyStudies consists of several components that work together as a holistic platform.
+These components include web-based user-interfaces for building studies and enrolling participants, back-end services for managing the flow of data, and mobile applications that participants use to discover, enroll and participate in studies.

 This document describes the architecture of the FDA MyStudies on Google Cloud.
 It outlines the various platform components and their roles, interdependencies and interactions

 ## Architecture Diagram

 ![alt_text](images/architecture.png "Architecture diagram")

 ## Terminology

 Some of the terms used in the document and to what they refer:

 1. Participant - A mobile app user is referred to as a participant when he/she enrolls into a study and is associated with a unique participant id.
 A single mobile app user can be associated with multiple studies and is a unique participant in each study
 1. Study Content – All the content that is required to carry out a study (e.g. study eligibility criteria, consent forms, questionnaires, response types, etc.)
 1. Response Data – Responses provided by a participant to questionnaires and activities set up as the part of a study

 ## Architecture Components

 The platform components are as follows:

 1. Study Builder (UI)
 1. Study Datastore